miuku-dll/Lumina-old/README.md

 ## How to build?
 To edit the application, first re-build the project, for any reason, then the intellisense should load<.
-- Clone the repo `gh repo clone yurkyu/Sols-RNG-Macro`
+- Clone the repo `gh repo clone yurkyu/Lumina`
-- Open SutesMacro.sln in Visual Studio 2022.
+- Open Lumina.sln in Visual Studio 2022.
 - Set Release x64
 - Ctrl + Shift + B (build)